Recovery room (PACU)

 While you are on the inpatient unit, you will:

 - Most of your home medicines will be restarted.
-Some of your diabetes and blood pressure medications may not be given for several days.

 Comfort control after surgery

-Non-steriodal anti-inflammatory (NSAID)
+Non-steroidal anti-inflammatory (NSAID)

-These are medicines, such as ibuprofen, celecoxib, or Toradol (an IV medicine).
-They work a little differently than Tylenol, which is why they work well together.
-They also help lessen the amount of narcotic pain medicine you will need.
+These are medicines, such as Ibuprofen®, Celecoxib®, or Toradol® (an IV medicine).
+They work a little differently than Tylenol®.
+This is why they work well together.
+They also lessen the amount of narcotic pain medicine you need.
+They have a few more side effects.
+So, your care team will decide if they are right for you.

 Comfort control after surgery